ExObsSim/ExoRad2-public/docs/source/user/quickstart_guide.rst

 -d, --debug         Log output on screen
 -P, --plot          automatically produce plots
--n, --nThreads      number of threads for parallel processing
+-n, --nThreads      number of threads for parallel processing -l, --log           store the log output on file
 ==================  =======================================================================

 Now you can navigate into `examples` and you will find ExoRad outcomes.